huawei-noah/SMARTS/competition/submission/README.md

 ## Requirements
 + Create a `requirements.txt` file containing all the dependencies needed to run the submitted model.
 + The dependencies will be installed prior to evaluating the submitted code.

+## Explanation
++ Include an `explanation.md` file explaining the key techniques used in developing the submitted model.